muirallan/Sports-Spot/README.md

 #Project Plan:
 * Project Plan
-For our Fall 2020 Intro to web development group project we have decided to create a website called Sports Stop.
+For our Fall 2020 Intro to web development group project we have decided to create a website called Sports Spot.

 This website hosts a variety of sports contents.
 Individuals will be able to browse sports news, sports facts, upcoming seasons, sessions league stats, Rising stars blog, fantasy draft, and calendar.